AKotov-dev/vpn-keygen/README.md

-# openvpn-keygen
+# openvpn-keygen & wireguard-key-gen
-Generator of combined client and server keys OpenVPN
+Generator of combined client and server keys for OpenVPN and WireGuard